fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [amidaware/community-scripts](https://github.com/amidaware/community-scripts) - A curated list of powershell, python, and batch scripts for use in TacticalRMM or anywhere!
 - [JayRHa/Intune-App-Creator](https://github.com/JayRHa/Intune-App-Creator) -
 - [microsoft/Microsoft365DSC](https://github.com/microsoft/Microsoft365DSC) - Manages, configures, extracts and monitors Microsoft 365 tenant configurations
 - [ThomasKur/ModernWorkplaceClientCenter](https://github.com/ThomasKur/ModernWorkplaceClientCenter) - This repository will be the home of a PowerShell Module, which helps to simplify tasks on MDM managed Windows clients.
 In a second step there will be a UI, which leverages these PowerShell functions f